DOME-Marketplace/dome-gitops/doc/ROLLOUT_WEBHOOK.md

 1. At cluster level, create a cluster role as specified [here](/applications_dev/rollout_webhook_test/rollout-webhook/cluster-role.yaml);
 2. At desired namespace level, create a service account named rollout-webhook, as specified [here](/applications_dev/rollout_webhook_test/rollout-webhook/service-account.yaml).
 Service account will be used by the webhook to inject the rollouts in the namespace, so it has to be named exactly rollout-webhook in order to be found by the webhook service;
 3. At cluster level, create a role binding for the service account and the cluster role, as specified [here](/applications_dev/rollout_webhook_test/rollout-webhook/role-binding.yaml);
-4. At cluster level, create a certificate to be used by the webhook.
+4. At namespace level (on the same namespace that will be used in the following step), create a certificate to be used by the webhook.
 This could be a self-signed(see [issuer](/applications_dev/rollout_webhook_test/rollout-webhook/self-signed-issuer.yaml) and [certificate](/applications_dev/rollout_webhook_test/rollout-webhook/certificate.yml)) certificate, issued by [cert-manager](https://cert-manager.io/);
 5. Deploy the webhook server: it has to be deployed at namespace level.
 The specific namespace is not important: you can use the namespace you prefer, including the default.
 Maybe the best way is to create a specific namespace for this deployment ( eg. argo-rollout-injecting-webhook ).
-See [deployment](/applications_dev/rollout_webhook_test/rollout-webhook/deployment.yaml) for a sample server deployment: you'll need to set deployment and service correct namespace and check certificate configuration;
+See [deployment](/applications_dev/rollout_webhook_test/rollout-webhook/deployment.yaml) for a sample server deployment: you'll need to set correct deployment and service namespace and check certificate configuration;
 6. At cluster level, create the webhook configuration.
 A sample configuration can be found [here](/applications_dev/rollout_webhook_test/rollout-webhook/mutating-webhook.yaml).
 You'll need to configure the namespace on which you want to inject rollouts changing the `values`attribute in `namespaceSelector` stanza.
-Also check annotations if you used [cert-manager](https://cert-manager.io/) to create the certificate;
+Also check `annotations` if you used [cert-manager](https://cert-manager.io/) to create the certificate;

 If everything goes fine, you should find webhook server pod deployed on the namespace you choose.
 You can check logs of the server using the following command: